Glory (kickboxing): Financial hardships and change of ownership

 On May 26, 2020, Glory Sports International went into receivership, and soon after ownership of Glory was transferred to London-based GSUKCO Limited.

-Rudmann is the Executive Vice-Chairman, running the league since it was taken over by GSUKCO.
+Rudmann is the Executive Vice-chairman, running the league since it was taken over by GSUKCO.

-In a press release on October 2, 2023, Glory announced that Maurice Hols was named as the new Executive Director.
-Citing "different vision of the future of the organization" with Executive Vice Chairman Rudmann, Hols resigned on February 19, 2024, after just a few months as Executive Director.
+In a press release on October 2, 2023, Glory announced that Maurice Hols was named as the new executive director.
+Citing "different vision of the future of the organization" with Executive Vice Chairman Rudmann, Hols resigned on February 19, 2024, after just a few months as executive director.

 In March 2024, it was announced by Glory that Zelaznik returned to the company and was appointed again as CEO.

 Media coverage

 In June 2013, after having its first U.S. event in New York, Glory 9: New York on June 22, 2013, Spike TV signed a multi-year agreement to broadcast Glory kickboxing events; their partnership began with Glory 11: Chicago on October 12 of that year.
 The broadcast deal with Spike was extended in May 2014 to cover 2015.

 In February 2016, Glory CEO Jon J. Franklin announced a new multi-year deal with ESPN.

 Glory was broadcast on Veronica TV in the Netherlands from July, 2018 to February, 2020.

-Beginning in 2019, Glory initiated a partnership with the UFC for the former's events to be exclusively carried in the U.S by UFC Fight Pass.
+Beginning in 2019, Glory initiated a partnership with the UFC for the former's events to be exclusively carried in the U.S. by UFC Fight Pass.
 The first event to be broadcast as part of this partnership was Glory 63: Houston on February 1 and the last event was Glory 75: Utrecht on February 29, 2020.

 Events from Glory 76 to Glory 80 Studio were available through pay-per-view.

 28 June 2022 Glory announced a multi-year broadcast deal with Videoland in the Netherlands.
 The deal covered all Glory events starting from Glory 81: Ben Saddik vs. Adegbuyi 2.
 The last event broadcast by Videoland was Glory 98 headlined by Jamal Ben Saddik vs Uku Jürjendal.

-On 16 February 2024 a multi-year broadcast deal with DAZN covering France and Belgium was announced.
+On 16 February 2024 a multi-year broadcast deal with DAZN for most global viewers was announced.

+On 6 January 2026, Talpa's OTT streaming platform KIJK become the new broadcaster of Glory in the Netherlands also replacing the previous global broadcaster DAZN after the DAZN's Glory broadcasting rights contract expired in the end of 2025.
+At the same time, Flipps Media's OTT streaming platform Triller TV also have the new broadcaster of Glory for global viewers (outside of the Netherlands).

+It was announced on 1 September, 2026 that Combate would again broadcast Glory events till the end of 2027.
+The partnership resumes with the broadcast of Glory 109.